 When the fuel hose is disconnected, fuel spills out from the hose and the pipe.
 Cover the hose connection with a clean shop towel to prevent fuel spillage.

-- Install the new fuel hose.

-- Insert [A] the fuel hose joint [B] straight onto the delivery pipe until the hose joint clicks.

-- Push [C] the joint lock [D].
+- Install the new fuel hose so that the white mark [A] side faces throttle body assy. - Insert [B] the fuel hose joint [C] straight onto the delivery pipe until the hose joint clicks. - Push [D] the joint lock [E].